So you’ve discovered the wonders of hiking with your small dog? Good for you!

 When calculating expected trip time, it’s always better to over-estimate.

-I always add 1 hour to the total time I think it will take me.
+I always add at least 1 hour to the total time I think it will take me to hike a particular distance.
 If you are new to hiking, you may want to add 2 hours.

 Making sure you and your dog are physically fit enough for hiking